malramsay64/project_management/slides.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── simulation     <- The original, immutable simulation data.
 │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │
+│
 ├── logbook            <- Project logbook
 │
 ├── reports            <- Generated analysis as markdown, HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── environment.yml    <- The requirements file for reproducing the analysis environment │
+├── environment.yml    <- The requirements file for reproducing the analysis/simulation environment
+│
 └── src                <- Source code for use in this project.
     ├── __init__.py    <- Makes src a Python module